smuellerDD/leancrypto/README.fips.md

 ## Random Number Generator and Entropy Source

-Leancrypto offers a fully seeded RNG instance that can readily be used everywhere where a FIPS-approved random number generator is
+Leancrypto offers a fully seeded RNG instance that can readily be used everywhere where a FIPS-approved random number generator is required by using `lc_seeded_rng`.

-Leancrypto does not provide any entropy source.
+Leancrypto does not implement any entropy source.
 Yet, it implements support for several entropy sources that can be selected at compile time:

 * `builtin`: This option uses the underlying operating system's default entropy sources as implemented in `drng/src/seeded_rng_*.c` such as the `getrandom` system call on Linux or `getentropy` system call on BSD / macOS.